 "Direct Neural Interface...
-DNI; this popular System creates an accessway into the brain... linked to an external jack setup in the skull... allows wearer to use computers, "smart" machinery and vehicles, "smart" program modules, N-ROM modules or broadcasts, and DNI-2."
+DNI: Sall the second of the contraction of the contraction of the second of t this popular System creates an accessway into NUM the brain... linked to an external jack setup in the skull... allows wearer to use computers, "smart" machinerv and vehicles, "smart" program modules, N-ROM modules or broadcasts, and DNI-2."